amukh0/MinibotComp1/README.md

-The Sigma Minibots source code for (robot-name).
+The Sigma Minibots Team 1323 source code for (robot-name).